manoj2601/Job-Scheduling-and-Management/README.md

-# *Assignment 5*

-# *Project Scheduler Queries*
+# *Assignment 5* : *Project Scheduler Queries*

 Release date: 4th October
 Due date: 16th October
+submission on Moodle.

-## Brief description
+## 1. Brief description
-This assignment is an extension to the Project Management (Scheduler) part from assignment 4.
+This assignment is an extension to the Project Management (Scheduler) part from [assignment 4](https://github.com/manoj2601/Data-Structures-Assignments/blob/master/assignment4.pdf).
 You are required to perform more complex queries to the scheduler.
 Details of the commands to be implemented are given below in commands section.
 (A word about the last command, FLUSH.
 Suppose a job has sufficient resources but due to its low priority, other jobs with high priority keeps running ahead of it.
 This would lead job starvation.
 You give a push to such jobs to run.
 A way to handle this could be by artificially raising such jobs’ priority.)

-## Scheduler Interfaces
+## 2. Scheduler Interfaces
 You are required to implement the modified scheduler interface mentioned below also attached in ProjectManagement.zip.
 This is designed to be backward compatible, and an implementation of the original scheduler interface (for Assignment 4) also automatically implements the new interface.
 Well, almost.
 You will still need to include the interfaces and default implementations for JobReport_ and UserReport_.